Mardi Gras in New Orleans: Impact of the COVID-19 pandemic

 Parades were allowed to return for 2022.
 In December 2021, the city announced that parades would have modified routes in 2022 due to New Orleans Police Department staffing shortages.
 On January 6, 2022, Mayor Cantrell stated during a kickoff event that "without a doubt, we will have Mardi Gras in 2022", citing high COVID-19 vaccination rates, and customarily asked residents to "do everything that we know is necessary to keep our people safe."
-The Krewe de Jeanne D'Arc ceremonially led their parade with a group of marchers in plague doctor outfits and brooms, tasked to "sweep the plague away".
+The Krewe de Jeanne D'Arc ceremonially led their parade with a group of marchers with brooms wearing plague doctor outfits, tasked to "sweep the plague away".

 The city announced COVID-19 protocols for Mardi Gras 2022 in February 2022, which requires, at a minimum, all participants in a parade (including marchers, performers, and those a riding a float) to present proof of vaccination or a negative COVID-19 test from within the past 72 hours.
 Some krewes chose to not accept negative tests at all, while some krewes (such as the Krewe of Muses, which also announced plans to have COVID-19 rapid tests as throws) had already announced vaccination requirements for parade participants ahead of the official requirement.
 Despite the presence of Omicron variant, city health director Jennifer Avegno stated that she was confident Mardi Gras could be conducted in a more normal fashion over 2021.

 Traditional colors

 The colors traditionally associated with Mardi Gras in New Orleans are purple, green, and gold.
 The colors were first specified in proclamations by the Rex organization during the lead-up to their inaugural parade in 1872, suggesting that balconies be draped in banners of these colors.
 It is unknown why these specific colors were chosen; some accounts suggest that they were initially selected solely on their aesthetic appeal, as opposed to any true symbolism.
+Each color also has meaningful representation: purple for justice, green for faith, and gold for power.

 Following a color-themed Rex parade in 1892, the Rex organization retroactively declared that the three colors in that order symbolized justice, power, and faith.
-Errol Laborde, author of Marched the Day God: A History of the Rex Organization, presented a theory that the colors were based on heraldry: all three colors correspond to a heraldic tincture, and Rex's goal may have been to create a tricolor to represent their "kingdom".
+Mardi Gras historian and WYES-TV Rex ball co-host Errol Laborde presented a theory that the colors were based on heraldry: all three colors correspond to a heraldic tincture, and Rex's goal may have been to create a tricolor to represent their "kingdom".
 Purple was widely associated with royalty, while white was already heavily used on other national flags, and was thus avoided.
 Furthermore, he noted that a flag in green, gold and purple in that order complies with the rule of tincture, which states that metals (gold or silver) can only be placed on or next to other colors, and that colors cannot be placed on or next to other colors.
 The traditional colors are commonly addressed as purple, green, and gold, in that order—even though this order technically violates the rule of tincture.